bkconrad/wasabi/README.md

 Make sure that you call `addClass` only **after** defining RPCs, as Wasabi will look for any methods starting with `rpc` and replace them with the actual remote invocation stubs.

 ### Invocation
-On the server side we can make a Player "yell" on the clients by saying:
+From the server side we can make a Player "yell" on the clients by saying:

     player.rpcYell({times: 3});

 Something to note: you must pass rpcYell an object of named arguments, just as its definition would suggest.
 If you try to invoke an RPC without the `args` object, e.g. as `player.rpcYell(3)`, Wasabi will throw an error.

 # Benchmarks
 Wasabi has cpu and network usage benchmark which can be run via `sudo jake bench` (you need sudo because it measures network usage with pcap... patches welcome).
-Here is the performance of Wasabi v0.1.3 on a 2.8Ghz AMD chip:
+Here is the performance of Wasabi v0.1.3 on a 2.8Ghz CPU:

     One connection, 1000 objects x 148 ops/sec ±0.83% (86 runs sampled)
     Ten connections, 100 objects x 144 ops/sec ±0.93% (84 runs sampled)